mindsing-web/mindsing-web.github.io/README.md

 If this is the first time, create the public repo.

-Note that `github-bdanin` is an alias setup in `~/.ssh/config` for `git@github.com`.
+Note that `github-mindsing` is an alias setup in `~/.ssh/config` for `git@github.com`.

-This connection uses a specific SSH key used for bdanin's GitHub account to connect to GitHub.
+This connection uses a specific SSH key used for mindsing-web's GitHub account to connect to GitHub.

 ### Connect to the Public Publishing Repo
 ```
 mkdir public && cd public;
 git init;
-git remote add origin github-bdanin:bdanin/bdanin.github.io.git;
+git remote add origin github-mindsing:mindsing-web/mindsing-web.github.io.git;
 git pull origin main;
 git branch --set-upstream-to=origin/main main;
 ```